lucianonooijen/Personal-Website/assets/blocks/experience.md

 - Implementation of various SDKs into game client and server code (C++/Unreal Engine)
 - Guiding adoption and implementation of AccelByte services into the game (C++/Unreal Engine)
 - Zero-downtime migration of PlayFab to AccelByte for authentication and entitlements (Golang)
-- Creation of custom game modules, RPC calls and tackling technical debt (C++/Unreal Engine)
 - Implemented game server player progression: stats tracking/uploads, MMR, rewards (C++)
 - Development lead for server browser, matchmaking, player progression and marketplace

-_01/2023 - present_ ~ **Website developer**
+_01/2023 - 03/2025_ ~ **Website developer and maintainer**

-- Built company website [companiongroup.io](https://companiongroup.io), (Next.JS/React, Typescript, SCSS)
+- Built company website [companiongroup.io](https://companiongroup.io), (Next, React, Typescript, SCSS)
 - Automatic deployment set-up (GitHub Actions, Vercel)
-- Maintenance and updates of dependencies
-- Occasional small edits or new features
+- Maintenance and updates of dependencies, occasional small edits or new features

 #### CoolGames B.V.

 _05/2022 - 10/2022_ ~ **Software and data engineer**

-- Responsible for migrating data for millions of players from multiple games to a new system
+- Zero downtime migration with data for millions of players from multiple games
 - Building custom export module into SaaS platform Gamesparks to save data to record server
 - Building custom import module into CoolGames' Nakama setup to consume data from record server
-- Working with other teams to make sure there is no user impact after the migration
 - Heavy use of PostgreSQL's JSON(B) for performance and limiting possible downtime
 - Work on multiple applications, using Golang and Typescript/Deno
-- Involved with DevOps/SRE improvements (Docker, Terraform, Ansible, AWS)
+- Contribute to DevOps/SRE improvements (Docker, Terraform, Ansible, AWS)

 #### Bytecode Digital Agency B.V.